Chatham Professor, Alumni Among Pittsburgh Magazine’s 2025 “40 Under 40” Honorees

-Dr. Mogotsi, an assistant professor of management and the associate dean of Chatham’s School of Business & Enterprise, joined the University in 2023.
+Dr. Keratiloe Mogotsi, an assistant professor of management and the associate dean of Chatham’s School of Business & Enterprise, joined the University in 2023.
 Her academic interests include philanthropy, entrepreneurship, and nonprofit management.
 She draws on her experience working in government, business, and nonprofits.

 Her past projects include serving as program director for executive education at the Centre on African Philanthropy and Social Investment at the Wits Business School in South Africa; a 2023 female academic leaders fellow at the University of the Witwatersrand; president of the Women in Nielsen's CSI initiative; the African heritage program lead for the Mandela Institute for Development Studies; and working with the Nielsen Cares program in Africa.

 Rachel Antin, an alumna of Chatham’s bachelor of science in nursing program, is the founder and executive director of One Day to Remember, a nonprofit which aims to give cancer patients and their families meaningful experiences.
+Founded in 2016, the organization has served over 500 recipients, and these outings come at no cost to the participating families.

 Nominees for Pittsburgh Magazine’s 2025 40 Under 40 list must be 39 years old or younger as of November 1, 2025, and live and work in the greater Pittsburgh area.
 Honorees are selected by a judging panel comprised of community leaders, 40 Under 40 alumni, and Pittsburgh Magazine staff.
 Learn more at pittsburghmagazine.com.